Magnus-KF/clauding/slides.md

 to this slidev presentation.
 Make a new vue component and add it a new slide in /pages
 ```

+> Claude will think more based on the words you use.
+For example, “think hard” will trigger more extended thinking than saying “think” alone.

 ---
 layout: default